The Search for Spiritual Enlightenment

 Before long, I had an epiphany about God’s existence and experienced incidences of Divine Providence.
-Known in Hebrew as [השגחה פרטית] Hashgochoh Protis, Judaism believes that nothing happens by coincidence, as it says, “God directs the footstep of man” ( Psalm 37:23).
+Known in Hebrew as [השגחה פרטית–Hashgochoh Protis], Judaism believes that nothing happens by coincidence, as it says, “God directs the footstep of man” ( Psalms 37:23).

 In Deuteronomy 4:35, we are taught that there is “nothing else besides God.”
-Together with the verse, “I am the first and I am the last; besides me, there is no god” (Isaiah 44:6), I learned that Judaism not only believes in one God and that “there are no other Gods” (Exodos 20:3; Deut.
+Together with the verse, “I am the first and I am the last; besides Me, there is no god” (Isaiah 44:6), I learned that Judaism not only believes in one God and that “there are no other gods” (Exodus 20:3; Deut.
 5:7), but we also believe that God transcends the limitations of time and space.

-Although God is also described with a variety of attributes, these do not constitute the essence of God.
+Although God is also described with various attributes, these do not constitute the essence of God.
 Attributes are ways with which God chooses to interact with His creation.
 Only within God’s creation of a finite world do we experience separation and division.

 The Kabbalah, Jewish mysticism, explains that creation is the result of concealing Godliness.
-Interestingly, this process is alluded to in the root of the Hebrew word for “world” [עולם–olam] that can also mean “hidden” or “concealed” [נעלם] as we see in Deuteronomy 22:1.
+Interestingly, this process is alluded to in the root of the Hebrew word for “world” [עולם–olam], which can also mean “hidden” or “concealed” [נעלם–nelam], as we see in Deuteronomy 22:1.

-This idea would have been lost had the Shema used the word “yachid” which is only applicable to God as He transcends creation.
-Despite the illusion of a physical world, we are commanded to recognize and believe in God’s absolute unlimited essence.
+This idea would have been lost had the Shema used the word “yachid,” which applies to God only as He transcends creation.
+Despite the illusion of a physical world, we are commanded to recognize and believe in God’s absolute, and unlimited essence.

-As mentioned above, these biblical truths concerning God’s indivisible essence are the reason pagan and Christian beliefs in a trinity are considered idolatrous for Jews.
+As mentioned above, these biblical truths concerning God’s indivisible essence are why pagan and Christian beliefs in a trinity are considered idolatrous for Jews.

 Rabbi Bentzion Kravitz